 The NJ Foundation for Aging (NJFA) was established in 1998 with an idea, some stalwart visionaries and the sentiment “of course we can do this.”
 With a name change in 2021 to "New Jersey Advocates for Aging Well," we are now celebrating 25 years of advocacy, education and leadership that enable older adults to age with dignity and choice here in the Garden State.

 Our founders were Executive Directors of County Offices on Aging: Margaret Chester, Susan Chasnoff, Rosemarie Doremus and Carl West, who saw a need for a statewide organization to address the issues they saw in their communities.
 Those four founding trustees worked with founding Executive Director, Grace Egan to bring NJFA to life.
-During that first year they met with a consultant to identify advisors to assist the Board, and eventually, they incorporated additional board members with expertise in fiscal management, corporate relations, and gerontology.

 With its basic organizational infrastructure intact the Foundation could now focus more fully on becoming an effective “voice for social policy.”
 New Jersey, a big state with a big population of older adults requires – if it’s going to be heard – an appropriately big voice.